CAN CLOTHES REALLY BE RECYCLED?

 Garments pile up as they wait for recycling.

-When I told them more about A.BCH, our whole garment design approach and how we know the exact fibre content in every garment, down to the interlinings and sewing threads, they were over the moon!
-This is would help us a lot, they said.
-There is also so much more that they need to develop when it comes to AI and data to help them make this viable.
+When I told them more about A.BCH, our circular design approach and how we know the exact fibre content in every garment, down to the interlinings and sewing threads, they were pretty surprised.
+If everyone designed this way, it would change everything.
+There is also so much more that they need to develop when it comes to AI and data to help make this viable at scale.

 So while there is immense hope and excitement in these new areas of development for post-consumer garments and textiles, like all recycling, to reduce and re-use is always better.
 It made me feel even more determined, despite the naysayers, to ensure that each A.BCH garment is made for circularity so that whether it ends up re-used or up-cycled, sent to a recycling facility like this one, or cut up in our customer's compost bin, our garments always have SOMEWHERE to go and its ecological footprint will be small.